Gedafix/Windows-DSC/README.md

 |DOMAIN_JOIN	|DOMAIN\AD-Domain-Join *PASSWORD*	|Default credential with rights to join machines to the domain.
 The Sanctuary Team recommends this account only have rights to create objects in a specific OU.
 |TEMP_PASSWORD |Not Used *PASSWORD*	|Generic Variable used for processes that require a full PS Credential object, but don’t use the password itself.
 A good example of this is a gMSA Object.

+### WHAT ARE SOME PITFALLS TO WATCH OUT FOR?
+While Desired State Configuration is a very mature technology, the DSC Resource modules included above change FREQUENTLY.
+This means that the systems, spelling, functions, and routines contained within the modules are subject to change at will unless you pin the module version in your code.
+As always, references code is not production ready, and if you deploy this configuration as-is you are an idiot.

 ### WHERE DO I GO FOR MORE INFORMATION OR IF I'M STUCK?
 If you would like to geek out over the repo contained above please reach out to me on my linked-in at /michael-m-freeman/.